 - Is appropriate specialist emergency care available at the destination?

-- Does the individual have comprehensive travel insurance which covers travel when immunesuppressed?
+- Does the individual have comprehensive travel insurance which covers travel when immunosuppressed?

 When prescribing antibiotics, antimalarials or any other medication, all potential interactions with immunosuppressive drugs (or antiretroviral medicines for those living with HIV) must be considered.
 The British National Formulary, the University of Liverpool HIV drug interactions website and the electronic medicines compendium are all useful tools for checking potential drug interactions.

-Inactivated vaccines can be safely offered to immunosuppressed travellers.
+- Inactivated vaccines are safe to administer and should be offered where appropriate.
 However, the immune response may be compromised (reduced) resulting in less than optimal protection.
-Immunosuppressed individuals should be counselled about this and encouraged to further reduce their risk by taking additional preventative measures.
+Immunosuppressed individuals should be counselled about this and encouraged to further reduce their risk by taking additional preventive measures e.g. insect bite precautions and personal and food and water hygiene should be stressed.
 For some travellers, additional doses of vaccine maybe recommended.

 Food and water risks

 Travellers’ diarrhoea is the most common illness that affects travellers to low-income regions of the world .
 Some food and water borne illness such as those caused by Salmonella, Campylobacter, Giardia, Listeria and Cryptosporidium can be severe or become chronic (long-lasting) in immunosuppressed individuals .

 Immunosuppressed travellers should take particular care with food and water hygiene and discuss the management of diarrhoea with their health care provider.
 Travellers should be given clear advice and written instructions on the appropriate use of self-treatment medication.
 A prescription for an antibiotic for self-treatment should be considered, details are available in our travellers’ diarrhoea factsheet.
 Prompt treatment of gastrointestinal infection is essential in immunosuppression and specialist advice should be sought, if available locally.